appserver-io/appserver/_docs/webserver.md

 </params>
 ```

-They are used to define several key/value pairs for the HTTP(S) server implementation to react on.
+They are used to define several key/value pairs for the Webserver implementation to react on.
 Find the param
 descriptions below.

 | Param                    | Description |